fogg-lab/characterizing-ecm-transcriptome-of-endometriosis/README.md

 # Environment
 ## *conda* (*python* and base *R*)
 Base *R*, *python*, and all *python* packages are installed via the `conda` utility.
-To set up the conda environment, run the following from the root directory
+To set up the *conda* environment, run the following from the root directory
 ```
 conda env create -f environment.yml
 ```
-and follow instructions given by *conda*.
+and follow instructions output in terminal.

 ### Troubleshooting
 It is possible that a package will no longer be available from the original source.
 If *conda* environment creation fails when installing a specific package, it may be solvable by doing the following.

 1. Find the line in the `environment.yml` file with the problem package, `scipy` for example.
-2. The line may look something like this
+2. The line will look something like this
 ```
   - scipy=1.6.0=py38hb2138dd_0
 ```